Skip to content

 }'

-• Header values support environment variable references: {"Authorization": "Bearer ${MCP_API_KEY}"} will be replaced at runtime with the system environment variable value
+Header values support environment variable references: {"Authorization": "Bearer ${MCP_API_KEY}"} is replaced at runtime, secrets don't land in the database.

 bash